 - Remove soup from the heat and add nutmeg.

-- Using a stick blender/immersion blender, blend the soup mix until desired consistency is smooth without any lumps.
+- Using a stick blender/immersion blender, blend the soup mix until desired consistency achieved.

 - Taste.
 Add salt and pepper to taste.
 Serve with a dollop of sour cream and a crusty loaf of bread.